 28th January 2014

 Research increasingly points to the positive impact well-designed environments can have on people’s productivity and happiness.
-In response, architects and manufacturers have become increasingly innovative in making design aesthetically appealing and contributing to public well being, rather than purely functional.
+In response, architects and manufacturers have become increasingly innovative in designing aesthetically appealing and contributing to public well being rather than purely functional.

 Take education, for instance.
 Physical school security has been at the top of the agenda ever since the 1996 Dunblane school massacre and Horrett Campbell’s machete attack on a teddy bears’ picnic at St Luke’s Infants School in Wolverhampton for three months later.